February 13, 2018

-A component of our educational goal will be attention to a good neighbor policy.
+One component of our educational goal continues to be attention to a good neighbor policy.
 Out of respect for others and their environment, members of the College community are asked to refrain from using tobacco on any neighboring properties in the areas surrounding the SUNY Cortland campus.

-Special thanks are extended to everyone for participation and support of our endeavor to be a leader in campus wellness.
+Special thanks are extended to everyone for continued support and cooperation in our endeavor to be a leader in campus wellness.

 Please note the highlights of the College’s tobacco-free policy on this website.